-If you have a passion for helping people and an interest in law, but are not quite ready to make the commitment to law school, paralegal work could be right for you.
-Through paralegal work you can enjoy the satisfaction of working in a law firm, staying up close and person with legal work on a daily basis, while also helping other members of your community navigate their legal issues.
+If you have a passion for helping people and an interest in law but are not quite ready to make the commitment to law school, paralegal work could be right for you.
+Through paralegal work you can enjoy the satisfaction of working in a law firm, staying up close and personal with legal work on a daily basis, while also helping other members of your community navigate their legal issues.
 Keep reading to learn more about this exciting career option and to learn about the requirements to become a paralegal in Tennessee.

 Why Should I Become a Paralegal In Tennessee?

 Tennessee currently has very lenient requirements for paralegals.
 This means that getting into this career can be easy and rewarding.
 Tennessee paralegal requirements are not regulated with any type of licensing, though many will get a certificate or degree in paralegal studies.
 This means that most paralegal training is done on the job.
 Individuals can get started on this career path without any formal secondary education.
 Many people find this appealing because they want to start their career quickly, and they are not interested in completing more educational requirements.

 Many people become paralegals because they want to work in a law firm and they want to work closely with the law and the court system.
 However, becoming a lawyer is a long and tedious process.
 Many people who are interested in law become discouraged when they consider that for whatever reason they cannot make the commitment to law school.
 Paralegal work provides a great alternative, which still gives a feeling of satisfaction within the desired career field.

 Paralegals are an important part of the legal process in America.
 A paralegal will perform vital tasks within a law firm.
 Often they will complete tasks such as contract writing or brief writing.
 In addition to this, they are responsible for filing exhibits with the court as well as conducting research that is necessary for cases.
 Paralegals are often in charge of gathering critical information from clients as well as assisting attorneys with daily activities.